jjhny2a/LFTP4WIN-CORE/README.md

 This command opens the main `lftp.conf` file in the  included notepad ++ for editing.
 Modifications to this file will apply global lftp settings that will take effect in a new local or remote terminal.

-**Note:** The `mirror-to-local` and `pget-to-local` commands will have certain settings overridden when configured using the `Lftp Script Options` command but these settings are not globally applied to lftp.
+**Note:** The `mirror-to-local` and `pget-to-local` commands will have certain settings overridden when configured using the `lftp-conf-override` command but these settings are not globally applied to lftp.

 ### lftpsync-setup